slackapi/bolt-python/examples/aws_lambda/README.md

    Lambda there.
 8. While your Lambda exists, it is not accessible to the internet, so Slack cannot send events happening in your Slack workspace to your Lambda.
-Let's fix that by adding an AWS API Gateway in front of your Lambda so that your Lambda can accept HTTP requests:
+Let's fix that by adding an AWS Lambda Function URL to your Lambda so that your Lambda can accept HTTP requests:
   - Click on your `bolt_py_function` Lambda
-  - In the Function Overview, on the left side, click "+ Add Trigger"
+  - In the Function Overview click "Configuration"
+  - On the left side, click "Function URL"
-  - Select API Gateway from the trigger list
-  - Make sure "Create an API" is selected in the dropdown, and choose "HTTP API" as the API Type
-  - Under Security, select "Open"
+  - Click "Create function URL"
+  - Choose auth type "NONE"
-  - Click "Add"
+  - Click "Save"
 9. Congrats!
 Your Slack app is now accessible to the public.
-On the left side of your `bolt_py_function` Function Overview you should see a purple API Gateway icon.
-Click it.
+On the right side of your `bolt_py_function` Function Overview you should see your Lambda Function URL.
-10. Click Details to expand the details section.
-11. Copy the API Endpoint - this is the URL your Lambda function is accessible at publicly.
+10. Copy this URL to your clipboard.
-12. We will now inform Slack that this example app can accept Slash Commands.
+11. We will now inform Slack that this example app can accept Slash Commands.
   - Back on api.slack.com/apps, select your app and choose Slash Commands from the left menu.
   - Click Create New Command
   - By default, the `lazy_aws_lambda.py` function has logic for a `/hello-bolt-python-lambda` command.
 Enter `/hello-bolt-python-lambda` as the Command.
-  - Under Request URL, paste in the previously-copied API Endpoint from API Gateway.
+  - Under Request URL, paste in the previously-copied Lambda Function URL.
   - Click Save
-13. Test it out!
+12. Test it out!
 Back in your Slack workspace, try typing `/hello-bolt-python-lambda hello`.
-14. If you have issues, here are some debugging options:
+13. If you have issues, here are some debugging options:
   - Check the Monitor tab under your Lambda.
 Did the Lambda get invoked?
 Did it respond with an error?
 Investigate the graphs to see how your Lambda is behaving.